 This takes about an hour to complete.
 If you are going to register a prenuptial agreement, this would be the time to register it with the marriage.
 Speak to a family lawyer in Thailand about the process.
 The need following documents are needed:

 - Also your Thai fiancée’s Tabian Baan;

 - Your Thai fiancée’s Thai ID card;

 - Your death certificate of your late spouse;

 - Birth certificates of any children you have together;

 - Certified and Verified ‘Freedom to Marry’ Affidavit

 If you are getting married to a foreigner then the documents would only be the same as yours.
-If the foreigner is a Filipino getting married then your process would depend on your age.
+Also if the foreigner is a Filipino getting married then your process would depend on your age.
 If the person is under the age of 21 it requires a number of other documents to get the marriage registered as she requires authorisation from her parents for the Embassy to issue the letter of affirmation for her.

 Search this website for more information on Thai family law as well as more information on obtaining a foreign visa such as a UK fiancée visa or an Australian Spouse visa for a Thai.
-Always take proper legal advice before you get married in Thailand as this also affects your property in Thailand as well as in your own home country.
+Always take proper legal advice before you get married in Thailand.
+This as this also affects your property in Thailand as well as in your own home country.